 This Standard amends AASB 101 Presentation of Financial Statements to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
 For example, the amendments clarify that a liability is classified as non-current if an entity has the right at the end of the reporting period to defer settlement of the liability for at least 12 months after the reporting period.
-This Standard applies to annual reporting periods beginning on or after 1 January 2023.
+This Standard, as amended by AASB 2022-6 Amendments to Australian Accounting Standards - Non-current Liabilities with Covenants, applies to annual reporting periods beginning on or after 1 January 2024.
 Earlier application is permitted.